wizdmio/wizdm/stripe/src/lib/README.md

 ```

 ## Styling Elements
-Import StripeElementsModule in the desiderd feature module to include the Angular's form API support.
-Optionally call its `init()` function providing a [style](https://stripe.com/docs/js/appendix/style) object and/or a [classes](https://stripe.com/docs/js/elements_object/create_element?type=card#elements_create-options-classes) object to be shared across all the StripeElements.
+Import StripeElementsModule in your feature module to include the Angular's form API support.
+The requested Stripe Elements will
+be provided within an `iframe` from the Stripe's servers for PCI compliance.
+This means none of the styling you may provide from
+your app's css will influence the appearance of the provided Elements.
+Use the module `init()` function to configure the
+[elements options](https://stripe.com/docs/js/elements_object/create#stripe_elements-options) instructing Elemetns about the
+custom fonts to load within the iframe for the elements to fit your desired styling.

 ``` typescript
 import { StripeElementsModule } from '@wizdm/stripe/elements';